EmmanuelLefevre/Documentations/terminals_config.md

 # TERMINALS CONFIG
 ## INTRODUCTION
 🔥❤️ Tutorial to setup step by step awesome terminals and text editor! ❤️🔥
+It was joinly tested on Windows 10 and 11.
 ## IMPORTANT INFORMATIONS
 🧨 If not explicitly mentioned, always place yourself in your user directory and launch your PowerShell as an admin! 🧨
 ## FIRST STEP